 Wisconsin Army National Guard

-Gen. Anderson earned his bachelor's degree in Water Resources from the University of Wisconsin-Stevens Point in 1986.
+Gen. Anderson earned his bachelor’s degree in Water Resources from the University of Wisconsin–Stevens Point in 1986.
 He is a 1985 graduate of the Wisconsin Military Academy and has completed the Artillery Officer Basic and Advanced Courses, Army Command and General Staff College, Army War College, and the Army Senior Leader Development Course.
 He earned a Master of Strategic Studies degree from the Army War College, Carlisle Barracks, Pa., in 2002.
-Gen. Anderson has attended National Security Strategy Fellowships at Harvard University-John F. Kennedy School of Government in 2008; the George C. Marshall Senior Executive Seminar in 2010 and Syracuse University's Maxwell School in 2012.
-General Anderson completed CAPSTONE from the National Defense University in 2015.
+Gen. Anderson has attended National Security Strategy Fellowships at Harvard University-John F. Kennedy School of Government in 2008; the George C. Marshall Senior Executive Seminar in 2010 and Syracuse University’s Maxwell School in 2012.
+Gen. Anderson completed CAPSTONE from the National Defense University in 2015 and Joint Combined Warfighting School from the Joint Forces Staff College in 2017.

 Gen. Anderson’s military awards include the Legion of Merit, the Bronze Star Medal, the Meritorious Service Medal with two oak leaf clusters, the Army Commendation Medal with three oak leaf clusters, the Army Achievement Medal with oak leaf cluster, the Army Reserve Components Achievement Medal with one silver and one bronze oak leaf cluster, the National Defense Service Medal with bronze service star, the Iraq Campaign Medal with two bronze service stars, the Global War on Terrorism Service Medal, the Joint Meritorious Unit Award with oak leaf cluster and the Armed Forces Reserve Medal with Hourglass and “M” devices, as well as other federal and state awards.
 Gen. Anderson has also been awarded the Combat Action Badge and is a recipient of the Ancient Order of Saint Barbara (Artillery) and Military Order of Saint Maurice–Centurion (Infantry).